SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 $ node index.js
 ```

 You now have a pretty capable static file server.
-Anything you put in the `/public` folder can now be requested by your browser and displayed.
+Anything you put in `/public` can now be requested by your browser and displayed.
 HTML, images, almost anything.
 For example, if you put an image called `image.png` inside the public folder, you can access it using your browser by going to [http://localhost:8000/image.png](http://localhost:8080/image.png).

-Of course Express has many more features, but you can look those up as you continue developing.
+Express comes with many more features, but you can look those up as you continue developing.

 ## Task 9 - NPM